SanjayKashyap24/design-projects-portfolio/docs/assignments/A02/index.md

 ## Objective

-My objective is to design and 3D model a truss system out of A36 steel that can support the load within the provided scenario.
+My objective is to design and 3D model a truss system out of A500 steel that can support the load within the provided scenario.
+I have chose to create my 3d model in SolidWorks, which means I will have to choose a different, but similar, steel to A500 steel.
+The steel I have chosen is A36 steel because it has the closest yield strength to A500 steel of all the steel in SolidWorks.

 <div style="text-align: center;">
   <img src="ProvideScenerio.jpg" alt="Clap Photo 2">